 The tendency of people to seek lower cost over higher value leads them into many bad situations.
-Recently it has led people to become victims of the nationwide Locksmith Scam.
-The Scam works like this: A "Locksmith Referral" company takes out a huge ad in the local yellow pages advertising locksmith services with fake local addresses and prices so low they are almost beyond belief.
-The Locksmith Ledger magazine recently featured an article on this. [link] In it the story of a senior citizen woman is told.
+Recently, it has led people to become victims of the nationwide Locksmith Scam.
+The Scam works like this: A "Locksmith Referral" company takes out a large ad in the local yellow pages advertising locksmith services with fake local addresses and prices so low they are almost beyond belief.
+The Locksmith Ledger magazine recently featured an article on this. [link] In it the story of a senior citizen is told.
 She called a locksmith and was quoted $35 to do a lock repair.
 However, when the locksmith came out he actually charged her $300 for the lock repair!

 Don't be a victim of the Locksmith Scam!
 Check out that local address and see if a locksmith is really there.
 Beware when you call a supposed local number and end up talking to an exchange service.
 Don't focus so much on big ads that offer low prices for they are often a trap.
 Find local people you can talk to directly.
 Ask your friends and associates which locksmith can be trusted for your rekey, lock change, or lock repair.

 Google Enables Scammers With Poor "Maps" Address Verification System

 I recently went on Google Maps to look for locksmiths in Los Gatos.
 I do a good deal of my work in the Los Gatos area and was interested to see who the competition is.
 Because I have been doing locksmith work in Los Gatos since 1986, and still maintain a business presence there, I know that besides myself there is only one other locksmith in town.
 Yet, to my surprise, when I went on Google Maps I discovered over half a dozen businesses advertising that they had a locksmith shop in Los Gatos!
 A closer look at the listings revealed that most of them were using fake address numbers on familiar local streets (which is a common tactic of the nationwide locksmith scam).